Important Masterclass

 The Wealth Advisor’s recent article entitled “Beware of These Common Estate Planning Scams” advises you to avoid these common estate planning scams.
 Cold Calls Offering to Prepare Estate Plans.
 Scammers call and email purporting to be long lost relatives who’ve had their wallets stolen and are stranded in a foreign country.
 Seniors fall prey to…

-3. Paying Esculating Legal Fees.
-Most Elder Law and Estate Planning Attorneys complete their legal work on a flat fee basis.
+Most Elder Law Estate Planning Attorneys complete their legal work on a flat fee basis.
 Paying to have your intentions memorialized in writing now can minimize the expense and hassle for your family after you pass away.
 Probate work is done on an hourly basis, but in Texas, the cost should not exceed 5% of the total value of the Estate.

-You can avoid these common scams, by establishing a relationship with an experienced attorney you trust.
+You can avoid these common scams, by establishing a relationship with a Certified Elder Law Attorney you trust.
+Book a call with our office today.

 Reference: The Wealth Advisor (June 7, 2021) “Beware of These Common Estate Planning Scams”